chenxuhao/SpeedCodeBench/README.md

 This repository covers representative benchmarks in a wide range of application domains that can benefit from high performance parallel computing technology.

+## Quick Start

+Edit `env.sh` to let the libraries pointing to the right paths in your system, and then:

+    $ source env.sh

+Then just make in the root directory:

+    $ make

+Or go to each sub-directory, e.g. src/tc, and then make:

+    $ cd src/tc; make

+Binaries will be in the `bin` directory.
+For example, `tc_omp_base` is the OpenMP version of triangle counting on CPU, `tc_gpu_base` is the GPU version.

+To run, go to each sub-directory, and then:

+    $ ./run-test.sh

+To find out commandline format by running executable without argument:

+    $ cd ../../bin
+    $ ./tc_omp_base

+Run triangle counting with an undirected toy graph on CPU:

+    $ ./tc_omp_base ../inputs/citeseer/graph

+More graph datasets are available [here](https://www.dropbox.com/sh/i1jq1uwtkcd2qo0/AADJck_u3kx7FeSR5BvdrkqYa?dl=0).
+You can find the expected outputs in the README of each benchmark [see here for triangle](https://github.com/chenxuhao/GraphAIBench/blob/master/src/triangle/README.md).

+To control the number of threads, set the following environment variable:

+    $ export OMP_NUM_THREADS=[ number of cores in system ]

 ## Benchmarks

 - [x] AES Encryption
 - [x] Black-Scholes a differential equation to price options contracts
 - [x] CRC64 checksum
 - [x] Stencil
+- [x] Haversine distance for Geospatial Data Analysis
 - [x] Saxpy: Single-Precision A X Plus Y
 - [x] Single Precision General Matrix Multiplication (SGEMM)
 - [x] Sparse Matrix-Vector Multiplication (SpMV)